Frequently asked questions (FAQ)

 ).
 You can use OpenMPT to do that.

-You can also try to create a new issue in its GitHub issues page, but since it seems the library was abandoned long time ago, don't hold your hopes up too much.
+You can also try to create a new issue in its GitHub issues page, but since it seems the library was abandoned long time ago, don't get your hopes up too high.

 Why can't I use a long *.wav file as music?